bhekanik/bhekani.com/src/content/books/the-book you wish your parents had read and your children will be glad that you did.md

 ---
+id: 42348818
-title: The Book You Wish Your Parents Had Read and Your Children Will Be Glad That You Did
+title: "The Book You Wish Your Parents Had Read and Your Children Will Be Glad That You Did"
 author: Philippa Perry
 authorLF: Perry Philippa
 additionalAuthors:
-ISBN:
+ISBN: ""
-ISBN13: null
+ISBN13: "undefined"
 myRating: 5
 averageRating: 4.12
 publisher: Penguin
 binding: Kindle Edition
 numberOfPages: 240
-yearPublished: 2020
+yearPublished: "2020"
-originalPublicationYear: 2019
+originalPublicationYear: "2019"
-dateRead: 20211113
+dateRead: "2021-11-13"
-dateAdded: 20211113
+dateAdded: "2021-11-13"
 bookshelves:
 bookshelvesWithPositions:
 exclusiveShelf: read